 Samsung HMD Odyssey

 The Samsung HMD Odyssey is the latest Windows MR headset on the block, and it’s both the most advanced as well as the most expensive device of its class.
 For starters, it packs larger 3.5-inch AMOLED displays for more vibrant, lifelike images.
 Built-in AKG headphones also add in the immersive soundscape of 360-degree spatial sound.
-Costing a cool $499 (about £377, AU$638) with controllers included, the Samsung HMD Odyssey will ship later than the other Windows Mixed Reality headsets, on November 6.
+Costing a cool $499 (about £377, AU$638) with controllers included, the Samsung HMD Odyssey shipped later than the other Windows Mixed Reality Headsets on November 6, 2017.

 Windows Mixed Reality requirements

 Keep in mind that the above specs are only good enough for a 60-frames-per-second (fps) experience.
 To get to 90fps, Microsoft suggests a system specced with at least a desktop-grade Intel Core i5-4590 or AMD Ryzen 5 1400 3.4Ghz – or another quad-core processor.
-You'll also need a discreet GPU at least on the level of an Nvidia GTX 960.
+You'll also need a discrete GPU at least on the level of an Nvidia GTX 1050.

 - Here are some of the best laptops that can run Windows MR